-At minimum, your horse should be physically capable of participating -- sound, fit, and pain free.
+At a minimum, your horse should be physically capable of participating -- sound, fit, and pain-free.
 He should have enough training under saddle to be safe for you to begin his training on cattle.
 He doesn't need to be a "finished" horse, but should be able to pivot well on his hindquarters, stop, back, and move forward quickly.
 You should be working well enough together that you'll be able to keep your seat if he moves quickly laterally or forward.
 Put safety first.
 You can, however, move at your own pace -- if you have a willing partner, there's no reason you can't sort at a walk and still enjoy it!
 Again, it is all determined by your own personal goals and expectations.

 Although a very spooky horse or one with severe behavioral issues will present special challenges, sorting may be a positive exercise for them if you proceed slowly and keep those issues in mind.
 Assess your confidence level with your horse: are you able to ride out the spook if he gets startled?
 If he bucks when he gets excited, can you keep your seat?
 If you're comfortable on your horse, consider introducing him to sorting.
 If you keep the training win-win for your horse, and you focus on his training as much or more than your focus on how many cows you sort, it will most likely improve his behavioral issues.